 Do not handle pets or other animals while sick.
 Although

 there have not been reports of pets or other animals becoming sick with

 2019-nCoV, several types of coronaviruses can cause illness in animals and

 spread between animals and people.
 Until we know more, avoid contact with

 animals and wear a facemask if you must be around animals or care for a pet.

 To learn more please visit the Centers for Disease Control and Prevention website.

 Events & Important Dates

-- In an effort to follow best practices recommended by the CDC for social distancing, we are canceling group educational events and volunteer orientations/trainings for the remainder of March.
-We will continue to evaluate the situation closely and make a determination regarding April events as we get closer to the end of the month.
+- In an effort to follow best practices recommended by the CDC for social distancing, all group educational events and volunteer orientations/trainings have been canceled through April.
+We will continue to evaluate the situation closely and make a determination regarding May events as we get closer to the end of the month.
 If you have any questions regarding the Coronavirus please visit the CDC website at: https://www.cdc.gov/coronavirus/2019-ncov/faq.html#animals

 Animal services Committee